peter88213/aeon2yw/docs/usage.md

 scene_marker = Yes

-# String that indicates an event to be exported as normal
+# String that indicates an event to be imported as normal
-# scene, if "export_all_events" is "No"
+# scene, if "import_all_events" is "No"
 # If the scene marker is left blank, all events will be
 # imported as normal scenes.
 # In this case, the entry looks like "scene_marker ="